rogerallen/WinGridStrument/README.md

 3. Start app.
 [FIXME!
 May need to edit source to connect with LoopMIDI]
 4. Enjoy!

+### Preference Controls

+- Guitar Mode: change notes vertically by fourths, except for the "B string" and above.
+Like a standard guitar tuning.

 ## License

 Copyright (c) 2020, Roger Allen.